zshanhyder01/Detection-Engineering/README.md

-It covers common techniques (the "how") mapped to tactics (the "why") Each technique includes detection rules to help identify adversary behavior The goal is to make detection engineering actionable, standardized, and reusable For each rule (Atomic or Correlation), You’ll Find:
+It covers common techniques (the "how") mapped to tactics (the "why") Each technique includes detection rules to help identify adversary behavior The goal is to make detection engineering actionable, standardized, and reusable.
+For each rule (Atomic or Correlation), You’ll Find:

 ### SIGMA Rule (Standard Format)